Complete Laos Itinerary for the Whole Country

 I’m not saying don’t go to Vang Vieng, or even don’t go tubing in Vang Vieng.
-You’re a grown up and are free to make your own decisions.
 But I’m saying that Vang Vieng’s life as a hedonistic paradise/ hell-hole (depending which way you look at it) wasn’t the kind of tourism that Laos needs.

 This Guardian article gives a thorough perspective on it from a Lao point of view: how their “traditional way of living has been eaten alive”, how parents would dread that their sons would find “work by the river” and get sucked into the party atmosphere, how Lao people were having to deal with the dead bodies of tourists who took it too far.